Pakistan Muslim League (N): Leaders

-Challenges and Controversies
+Challenges and controversies

 Operation Clean-up

-Nawaz Sharif, during his first tenure as prime minister of Pakistan (1990-1993), launched a military operation against his own allies in government, MQM, for allegations against the Jinnahpur conspiracy.
-Later, the ISPR denied any knowledge of the Jinnahpur conspiracy and separatist maps, which were highly publicized in the media prior to the operation's launch.
+Nawaz Sharif, during his first tenure as prime minister of Pakistan (1990–1993), launched a military operation against his own allies in government, MQM, for allegations against the Jinnahpur conspiracy.
+Later, the ISPR denied any knowledge of the Jinnahpur conspiracy and separatist maps, which were highly publicised in the media prior to the operation's launch.
 Thousands of MQM activists were killed, its leadership arrested, and its head, Altaf Hussain, fled to exile in the UK.

 Operation 1998

-During his second term as prime minister (1997-1999), Nawaz Sharif again launched an operation against MQM, who were again in alliance in Sharif's government, on accusations of assassinating Hakeem Said.
+During his second term as prime minister (1997–1999), Nawaz Sharif again launched an operation against MQM, who were again in alliance in Sharif's government, on accusations of assassinating Hakeem Said.
 Due to MQM's militant activities and sectarian killings in Karachi, Nawaz Sharif was forced to end the alliance with MQM for the benefit of the nation.
 An elected PMLN Sindh government in alliance with MQM was dismissed and President's rule was imposed.
 The operation launched a new era of bloodshed in Karachi and many party leaders from MQM were arrested.
 Imran Farooq (MQM second in command at that time) was forced to flee Pakistan and took political asylum in the UK.
 Fasih Jugu, who was accused of assassination, was tortured to death by law enforcement officers.
 The operation resulted in major unrest as the PMLN government tried to nab the criminal elements ravaging the city of Karachi.
 This was one of the prime excuses the military conjured up for illegally ousting Nawaz Sharif's government in 1999 through martial law.